-- 1. Students may be assigned to any of the available clinical sites at the discretion of the instructor.
-Students can expect to be assigned to more than one site.
+- Students may be assigned to any of the available clinical sites at the instructor's discretion.
+Students may be assigned to more than one site.
 These sites are located in Raleigh, Garner, Apex, Durham, Chapel Hill, Hillsborough, Cary, Dunn, and Henderson.
 New sites in other locations may be added as needed. - 2.
-Student rotation assignments are subject to change at the discretion of the clinical instructor based on the needs of the course. - 3.
+Student rotation assignments are subject to change at the discretion of the clinical instructor based on the needs of the class and clinical site. - 3.
 The student must provide his/her transportation to the assigned clinical site.
 Parking fees may be incurred. - 4.
 Scheduling of clinical hours, including make-up time (if required), is at the discretion of the clinical instructor. - 5.
-A total of 100 on-site clinical course hours and 100 successful venipuncture sticks must be completed for the student to be eligible for completion of the program. - 6.
-The clinical site provides clinical facilities and experience necessary for program completion.
+A total of 100 on-site clinical course hours and 100 successful venipuncture sticks must be completed for the student to be eligible for completion of the program.
+A student may accrue 100 sticks before the end of the rotation, especially at busier sites.
+Even if this is accomplished, the student must also obtain 100 clinical hours, so they must complete the entire rotation.
+Any venipunctures obtained greater than 100 are beneficial to the student and their experience.

+6. The clinical site provides clinical facilities and experience necessary for program completion.
 During this experience, the student is closely supervised by qualified phlebotomists to fulfill the course's objectives.
 Any work and clinical procedures done by a student are part of the educational experience while working towards achieving prescribed competencies.
 Students are not used as substitutes for regular staff.
 In other words, students do not perform service work.

 If a student is employed by the clinical facility during the weeks of the PBT clinical experience, it is a separate agreement between the student (contracted as an employee) and the clinical facility.
-This time must be outside of the student's academic hours, must not be compulsory, is paid, supervised, and subject to employee regulations.
+This time must be outside of the student's academic hours, must not be compulsory, must be paid, supervised, and subject to employee regulations.

-In the Phlebotomy practicum portion of the course, every effort is made to ensure that sufficient clinical sites are available for students who complete the Phlebotomy Technology didactic & simulation portion of the course.
-However, there remains a possibility that a situation out of the control of the Phlebotomy Program may occur.
+In the Phlebotomy practicum portion of the course, every effort is made to ensure that sufficient clinical sites are available for students who complete the Phlebotomy Technology didactic & laboratory portion of the course.
+However, there remains a possibility that a situation beyond the control of the Phlebotomy Program may occur.
 When clinical placement cannot be guaranteed outside of the established criteria, clinical placement will occur as soon as sites are available and will follow the subsequent procedure: